MicrosoftDocs/well-architected/well-architected/security/networking.md

 ## Example

-Here are some examples that demostrate the use of network controls recommended in this article.
+Here are some examples that demonstrate the use of network controls recommended in this article.

 ### IT environment